joelbader/essential_genes/README.md

 ### Step 2: Build Singularity container

-If using singularity you will need to run the following command in order to build the necessary image file:
+If using singularity you will need to run the following commands in order to build the necessary image file:

 cd singularity\_container
 sudo singularity build conda\_smake.simg conda\_smake\_recipe.txt